‘Assassin’s Creed Odyssey’ appears to leak via a keychain

+Ubisoft has officially announced Assassin’s Creed Odyssey, and the game will be coming to E3.

+A five-second video posted on the game’s official Twitter page shows a character kicked off a cliff into the ocean, and it appears to be a Spartan soldier doing the kicking.

-We weren’t sure Ubisoft would be bringing a new Assassin’s Creed game to E3 this year, as the company’s 2017 releaseAssassin’s Creed Origins has continued to be updated with new paid and free content, but it’s now looking like an announcement is imminent.
+We weren’t sure Ubisoft would be bringing a new Assassin’s Creed game to E3 this year, as the company’s 2017 releaseAssassin’s Creed Origins had continued to be updated with new paid and free content, but the company’s hand was forced.
 A keychain, of all things, appears to have revealed Assassin’s Creed Odyssey before Ubisoft had the chance.

 French site JeuxVideo-Live was sent an image of a “collectible helmet keychain” with Assassin’s Creed Odyssey written at the top of the package.
 The helmet appears to be that of a Spartan from Ancient Greece.
-This would make sense with the name Assassin’s Creed Odyssey, as Homer’s epic The Odyssey chronicled hero Odysseus’ journey back to Ithaca after the end of the Trojan War.
+This is consistent with the name Assassin’s Creed Odyssey, as Homer’s epic The Odyssey chronicled hero Odysseus’ journey back to Ithaca after the end of the Trojan War.

 Rumors have swirled regarding Assassin’s Creed Odyssey in the past, claiming the game would feature two playable characters, the return of naval exploration and the Brotherhood system, and fights against mythical beasts.
 Among other things, a rumor also claimed the game would see Aya and Bayek return in some capacity and it would release this holiday season.